aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/ticklabels/_index.md

 ```

-Gets each tick label item's information of axis.
+Gets the display tick labels of the axis.

 **Remarks**